Pepi Lederer: Addiction and abortion

 In December 1929, Lederer upset Davies and Hearst after a mutual acquaintance revealed her sexual relationship with African-American actress Nina Mae McKinney.
 During Lederer's affair with Nina Mae McKinney at Davies' Beverly Hills estate on Lexington Road, neighbors became irate at seeing black visitors on the adjacent premises and telephoned Davies.
 Davies' sister Ethel visited the premises and found Lederer in bed with McKinney.
-Outraged, Davies and Hearst shipped Lederer to New York City where she lived alone in an apartment at 42 West Fifty-fourth Street and continued having sexual relations with women.
-During this period of exile, Lederer became close friends with actress Alma Rubens, and both women allegedly shared an addiction to drugs, including heroin and morphine.
-Rubens died a year later in January 1931.
+Outraged, Davies and Hearst shipped Lederer to New York City.

+Alone in New York, Lederer lived in an apartment at 42 West Fifty-fourth Street and continued having sexual relations with women.
+During this period of exile, Lederer became friends with actress Alma Rubens, and both women allegedly shared an addiction to drugs, including heroin and morphine, supplied by Marion Davies' doctors.
+A 33-year-old Rubens died a year later in January 1931.

 Following a riotous New Year's Eve party in 1930, a male acquaintance drove an inebriated Lederer to her New York apartment and, after she became unconscious, raped her.
 At the end of March 1930, while still in New York, Lederer discovered she had become pregnant by her rapist.
 As an overt lesbian exclusively attracted to women, the news of Lederer's pregnancy shocked her friends and family.
 Acting on advice from her aunt Marion, Lederer procured a black-market abortion.
 The abortion resulted in severe complications that caused her lingering health problems.